learn-co-curriculum/uci-mod-1-media-queries/README.md

 phones, but allow CSS grid to dynamically adjust the width of web page elements for smaller phones.

-## Summary
+## Conclusion

-* CSS Media Queries provide us a way to alter our CSS at specific screen sizes.
-* The syntax is `@media only screen and (max-width: 800px){ ... }`.
-*We can use `max-width` condition expressions to trigger styles below a certain size and we can use `min-width` condition expressions to trigger styles above a certain size.
-* Allow your unique content to determine at which sizes to write media query break points.
-Write them as you need them at whatever size your content starts to become awkward looking.
+CSS Media Queries provide us a way to alter our CSS at specific screen sizes.
+Using the `max-width` condition expressions to trigger styles below a certain size and the `min-width` condition expressions to trigger styles above a certain size can help you build powerful, flexible interfaces for various screen sizes and devices.
+Instead of trying to target specific device sizes, use the in-browser dev tools for experimentation, and allow your unique content to determine at which sizes to write media query break points.
+Write media queries as you need them at whatever size your content starts to become unsightly.

 ## Resources